 Last year we already did a tutorial on how to install VPN on Kali Linux.
 Since then a lot has changed and the installation procedure is a little different now.
 This resulted in a lot of questions by our readers through comments on this website and social media.
-In this tutorial we will be installing VPN on Kali Linux 2016 rolling edition using OpenVPN and the VPN service from Golden Frog again as we did in the last tutorial.
-Of course you can use any VPN provider you like since the installation procedure will be practically the same.
+In this tutorial we will be installing VPN on Kali Linux 2016 rolling edition using OpenVPN and also the VPN service from Golden Frog again as we did in the last tutorial.
+Of course you can use any VPN provider you like, including free VPN services, since the installation procedure will be practically the same for any provider.
 If you do not have a VPN provider yet you might as well take advantage of one of the following offers from Golden Frog:

-Or the spring special with 3 months for free on annual accounts:
+Or the spring special with 3 months for free when purchasing an annual membership:

 Why do I use VyprVPN from Golden Frog?